ibexa/documentation-developer/docs/extending/creating_custom_dropdowns.md

 ![Drop-down expanded state](img/dropdown_expanded_state.png)

+# Extend drop-down templates

 ## Initialize

 All drop-downs are searched and initialized automatically in `admin.dropdown.js`.
-To extend or modify the search, you need to add a `custom_init` parameter to the Twig element.
+To extend or modify the search, you need to add a `custom_init` attribute to the drop-down Twig parameteres.
 Otherwise it will be initialized two times.
 Next, run the following JavaScript code:

 ```javascript